dimroc/blog/_drafts/2017-04-09-machine-learning-who-gave-you-that-long-id.md

 - Regex might not exist for that particular provider
 - Cannot learn and improve over time like a machine learning model can.
-- Still unmanageable working with tens if not hundreds of providers as opposed to one multiclassifying model
+- Still unmanageable working with tens if not hundreds of providers as opposed to one [Multiclass Classification Model](http://docs.aws.amazon.com/machine-learning/latest/dg/multiclass-classification.html)

 ## How do we machine learn a string?